 Frequently Asked Questions

-Make sure that you have submitted all material for admission (application fee, high school transcript, and SAT/ACT scores).
+Make sure that you have submitted all material for admission (application fee, high school transcript).
 You are welcome to call the Office of Admissions to check on your status.

 Make sure to apply and be admitted before February 1st of your senior year to potentially qualify for our merit-based scholarships.
-Scholarships are awarded based on a combination of test scores, GPA and class rank.
+Scholarships are awarded based on a combination of test scores (optional, but preferred for scholarship consideration), GPA and class rank.